 6 to 12 Months

 At 6 months, an infant may nap about 3 hours during the day and sleep about 9 to 11 hours at night.
-At this age, you can begin to change your response to an infant who awakens and cries during the night.
+At this age, you can begin to change your response to a baby who awakens and cries during the night.

 Parents can give babies a little more time to settle down on their own and go back to sleep.
 If they don't, comfort them without picking them up (talk softly, rub their backs), then leave — unless they appear to be sick.
 Sick babies need to be picked up and cared for.
 If your baby doesn't seem sick and continues to cry, you can wait a little longer, then repeat the short crib-side visit.

 Between 6 and 12 months, separation anxiety, a normal developmental phase, comes into play.
-But the rules for nighttime awakenings are the same through a baby's first birthday: Try not to pick up your baby, turn on the lights, sing, talk, play, or feed your child.
-All of these activities do not allow your baby to learn to fall asleep on his or her own and encourage repeat awakenings.
+But the rules for nighttime awakenings are the same through a baby's first birthday: Try not to pick up your baby, and don't turn on the lights, sing, talk, play, or feed your child.
+Such activities do not allow your baby to learn to fall asleep on his or her own and encourage repeat awakenings.

-Parents sometimes make the mistake of thinking that keeping a child up will make him or her sleepier for bedtime.
+Parents sometimes make the mistake of thinking that keeping toddlers up will make them sleepier for bedtime.
 In fact, though, kids can have a harder time sleeping if they're overtired.
 Set regular bedtimes and naptimes.
 Though most toddlers take naps during the day, you don't have to force your child to nap.
 But it's important to schedule some quiet time, even if your child chooses not to sleep.